 CS 254.
 QR: Machine Learning.
 3 Credits.

 Introduction to machine learning algorithms, theory, and implementation, including supervised and unsupervised learning; topics typically include linear and logistic regression, learning theory, support vector machines, decision trees, backpropagation artificial neural networks, and an introduction to deep learning.
+Includes a team-based project.
 Prerequisites: STAT 151 or STAT 251; MATH 122 or MATH 124.

 CS 265.
 QR: Computer Networks.
 3 Credits.

 Introduction to the theoretical and pragmatic principles and practices of computer networking.
-Topics include: local area networks; the Internet; network and world-wide-web application programming.
-Prerequisites: CS 110; CS 121; STAT 143.
+Topics include: the Internet; wired and wireless communications protocols; network security protocols.
+Prerequisites: CS 110; CS 121.

 CS 266.
 QR:Network Secrty&Cryptography.
 3 Credits.